Storm Eowyn leaves 100,000 households without power as 100mph gust recorded

 Hurricane force winds are those that reach at least 74mph, according to the Beaufort scale, the Met Office said.

-Those without power include around 20,000 SP Energy Networks customers across central and southern Scotland.

-The company said its engineers are working to restore supplies where possible.
+SP Energy Networks said at 4.30pm that its engineers were working to restore power to 70,000 customers.

+Aileen Rourke, SP Energy Networks Scotland distribution director, said: “We’ve seen wind speeds of over 100mph across our network region with conditions remaining treacherous.

+“In many cases it is not safe to work to restore power but our engineers are doing what they can, both in the field and in our control room, to get the power back on for people as quickly as possible.”

 Scottish and Southern Electricity Networks (SSEN) Distribution said as of 12.30pm there were 15,771 customers without power.